 Blood tests and certain imaging techniques are used to diagnose this disease:

-Blood tests are done for checking the glucose, lipase and amylase levels.
+Blood tests are done for checking glucose, lipase, and amylase levels.

-Imaging tests are very reliable methods and doctors usually look for abdominal inflammation through:
+Imaging tests are very reliable methods and top gastroenterologists in Delhi usually look for abdominal inflammation through:

 The damaged pancreas cannot be repaired, but the symptoms are manageable.
 Treatment options for chronic pancreatitis involve relieving the pain and improving digestion.
 These include:

-Artificial digestive enzymes supplements to help in digestion of food
+Artificial digestive enzymes supplements to help in the digestion of food

 Administration of insulin in case of diabetes